 WaterWizard provides total protection from rain, snow and wind for both you, your clothes, and your Aarn Bodypack.
 It is a one piece, pack cover-parka combination, so rain cannot run down between your pack and your back, and seep into your pack. protects your shoulder straps and hip belt from the rain.
 You no longer have to endure cold wet pack straps the morning after a rainy day.

 WaterWizard replaces both your rain parka and your pack cover.
-The large size weighs around 400 gms, the small about 370 gms.
 A parka that is long enough to cover your clothes plus a pack cover can't match that weight.

 WaterWizard is placed on the pack as a pack-cover at first and the jacket section is pulled out and put on as needed without removing your pack.

 WaterWizard is over top your backpack's shoulder straps, sternum strap or hip belt, so air can circulate freely under WaterWizard.
 The large pit zips and the front zip can now function efficiently to give outstanding ventilation, unmatched by conventional garments.
 Adjustment of the zips allows excellent management of body temperature while hiking.
 You no longer have to choose between getting wet from sweat or wet from rain when hiking in foul weather.